 - On business cards, containing contact details of all kinds

-- On the packaging of smartphones and other gadgets, containing links to apps, the support service for the gadget that you purchased, the product page with information about that gadget and so on
+- On the packaging of smartphones and other gadgets, containing links to apps, the support service for the device you purchased, the product page with information about that gadget, and so on

 How do you create a QR code?

-QR codes are a neat way of storing data in a small space.
-As you have seen in this guide, you can store lots of types of data and distribute it to others using all kinds of media.
-If you have any questions on this subject, don’t hesitate to leave a comment below.
+Now you know more about the importance of QR codes, which offer a neat way of storing data in a small space.
+As you have seen in this guide, you can store lots of different types of data and distribute it to others using all kinds of media.
+Do you use your smartphone to read QR codes?
+Are you also creating QR codes for yourself or your business?
+Ask any questions you might have on this subject in the comments section below.